 MDiv students will be allowed a maximum of 135 attempted hours to complete their degree, the maximum allowable time for receipt of eligible Federal Title IV Funds, regardless of whether the student did or did not receive federal financial aid during any period of his/her enrollment.
 MACM students will be allowed a maximum of 72 attempted hours to complete their degree with the same stipulations as above.
+MAFLF students will be allowed a maximum of 54 attempted hours to complete their degree with the same stipulations as above.
+DMIN students will be allowed a maximum of 45 attempted hours to complete their degree with the same stipulations as above.
 Failure to maintain a cumulative GPA of 2.0 will result in suspension of financial assistance from the Divinity School.